markduplock/dotfiles/README.md

-# 🚀 Dotfiles Bootstrap Script
+# 🚀 Dotfiles Bootstrap

-This script automates the setup of your Zsh-based terminal environment on Fedora.
+This script automates the setup of your Zsh-based terminal environment on Ubuntu or other Debian based system.

 ## 📦 What It Installs